joanalnu/pymas/2_ascii_christmas_tree/GUIDE.md

     stars = "*" * (2 * i - 1)
     print(spaces + stars)
 ```

+Can you work out home many characters are printed within this loop?

 ## Step 4 — Add a Trunk